LaTeX: History

-LaTeX was created in the early 1980s by Leslie Lamport, when he was working at SRI.
-He needed to write TeX macros for his own use, and thought that with a little extra effort he could make a general package usable by others.
+LaTeX was created in the early 1980s by Leslie Lamport when he was working at Stanford Research Institute (SRI).
+He needed to write TeX macros for his own use and thought that with a little extra effort, he could make a general package usable by others.
 Peter Gordon, an editor at Addison-Wesley, convinced him to write a LaTeX user's manual for publication (Lamport was initially skeptical that anyone would pay money for it); it came out in 1986 and sold hundreds of thousands of copies.
 Meanwhile, Lamport released versions of his LaTeX macros in 1984 and 1985.
 On 21 August 1989, at a TeX Users Group (TUG) meeting at Stanford, Lamport agreed to turn over maintenance and development of LaTeX to Frank Mittelbach.
 Mittelbach, along with Chris Rowley and Rainer Schöpf, formed the LaTeX3 team; in 1994, they released LaTeX2e, the current standard version.
-LaTeX3 has since been cancelled with features intended for that version being back-ported to LaTeX 2e since 2018.
+LaTeX3 has since been discontinued as a separate format and has become a programming layer within LaTeX2e since 2018.